-For our individual users and customers whose use of Adobe websites and apps results in the transfer of personal information from the European Economic Area (EEA) or Switzerland to non-EEA countries, we rely on one or more of the following legal mechanisms: the EU-U.S. Privacy Shield, the Swiss-U.S. Privacy Shield, Standard Contractual Clauses, and consent of the individual.
+For our individual users and customers whose use of Adobe websites and apps results in the transfer of personal information from the European Economic Area (EEA), the United Kingdom, or Switzerland to non-EEA countries, we rely on one or more of the following legal mechanisms: Standard Contractual Clauses, the European Commission's adequacy decisions about certain countries, as applicable, and consent of the individual.

 Additional information about Adobe’s privacy practices relating to our individual users and customers is available in the section of the Adobe Privacy Center titled “What does Adobe do with your personal information?”

-How does Adobe transfer EU personal data on behalf of our business customers?
+How does Adobe transfer personal information on behalf of our business customers?